beaucharman/grunt-project-kickstarter/README.md

   }
 },
 ```
-The authKey is referenceing an entry in a JSON object saved in a `.ftppass` file that you can create and save in the `Gruntfile.js` directory :)
+The authKey is referencing an entry in a JSON object saved in a `.ftppass` file that you can create and save in the `Gruntfile.js` directory :)

 ```javascript
 {